 CHS goes with the grain.
-The company is one of the nation's leading publicly traded cooperative marketers of grain, oilseed, and energy resources.
+The company is a leading publicly traded cooperative marketer of grain, oilseed, and energy resources in the US.
 It represents farmers, ranchers, and co-ops from the Great Lakes to Texas.
 CHS trades grain and sells farm supplies through its stores to members.
 The group processes soybeans for use in food and animal feeds and grinds wheat into flour.
 Through joint ventures and a variety of business segments, it sells soybean oil and crop nutrient products and markets grain.
 CHS also provides insurance, financial, and risk-management services and operates petroleum refineries to sell Cenex-brand fuels, lubricants, and other energy products.

-The cooperative marketer serves more than 85,700 producer-owners across 15 states through nearly six dozen service centers that are either company owned or locally governed.
-Globally, CHS boasts operations in Israel, China, and the US (in Kansas, Nebraska, and Minnesota).
+The cooperative marketer serves more than 77,000 producer-owners across 15 states through nearly six dozen service centers that are either company owned or locally governed.
+Globally, CHS has operations in Israel, China, and the US (in Kansas, Nebraska, and Minnesota).

 Sales and Marketing

 CHS makes some 81% of its refined fuel sales to members.
-Sales are made wholesale to member cooperatives and through independent retailers operating Cenex-branded convenience stores.
+The cooperative sold about 1.3 billion gallons of gasoline and about 1.8 billion gallons of diesel fuel in 2014.
+Sales are made wholesale to member cooperatives and through independent retailers operating Cenex-branded Zip Trip convenience stores.

 Cash flow from operations declined in fiscal 2014 to $1.4 billion, compared to $2.5 billion in fiscal 2013.
 Cash spent on derivative assets, accounts payable, and expenses contributed to that decline.